-- Dial 911; describe medical emergency, location of individual and entrance door for ambulance to arrive at. - Remain with the individual and help keep them calm. - Do not attempt to move an individual who has fallen or may have a serious injury unless they are in obvious immediate danger. - Help prevent shock by keeping the individual warm and dry. - If the individual is bleeding, use rubber gloves and apply pressure to the area to help stop the flow. - Have someone meet the ambulance at the designated entrance door and direct them to the injured individual. - Do not administer any medications unless the injured person instructs you to and has their prescription medication with them (i.e. allergy medication, heart medication, etc.) - Do not move an individual from a wheelchair unless they are able to provide instruction or are in imminent danger.

-Automated External Defibrillators (AEDs) can be found in the following locations:
+- Dial 911; describe medical emergency, location of individual and entrance door for ambulance to arrive at. - Remain with the individual and help keep them calm. - Do not attempt to move an individual who has fallen or may have a serious injury unless they are in obvious immediate danger. - Help prevent shock by keeping the individual warm and dry. - If the individual is bleeding, individuals with proper training may use medical gloves and apply pressure to the area to help stop the flow. - Have someone meet the ambulance at the designated entrance door and direct them to the injured individual. - Do not administer any medications unless the injured person instructs you to and has their prescription medication with them (i.e. allergy medication, heart medication, etc.) - Do not move an individual from a wheelchair unless they are able to provide instruction or are in imminent danger. - If trained to operate and someone is showing signs of going into cardiac arrest, administer an AED.
+There are a total of seven (7) AEDs in the building at the following locations: - First Floor (3): Outside of Room N129 by fire extinguisher, near Room S142 by fire extinguisher, and at entrance to NW stairs by fire alarm pull station. - Second Floor (2): Outside Room N230 and outside Room W224 (Electrical Room) - Third Floor (2): Across from Room 325 and by fire extinguisher by stairs leading to West Wing.